manjunathc/udacity-driveless-car-program/p1-find-lane-lines/writeup_template.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

+My first step was to create a function to could read an image and convert into an transformed image.
+The whole transformation contained following process.

+1) Convert input image into Grayscale.
+This removes the entire color so we can focus only on the white and black areas.
+2) Use Compter Vision Libraries(cv2 libraries) create a Guasian Blur.
+The guasian blur mechanism is used to reduce the image noise.
+3) After the Guausian blur image is created, the next step is create a canny edge image which outlines the edges in an image.
+4) The canny detected image

+![Hough Transformed Image][converted_image.png]

 First, I converted the images to grayscale, then I ....

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...